simonw/til/deno/annotated-deno-deploy-demo.md

 <input onkeyup="event.key=='Enter'&&ws.send(this.value)"><pre id=pre>`

 /*
-This bit does the broadcast work: any time a message is recieved from the BroadcastChannel it is forwarded on to every single one of the currently attached WebSocket connections, using the data in that "sockets" set.
+This bit does the broadcast work: any time a message is received from the BroadcastChannel it is forwarded on to every single one of the currently attached WebSocket connections, using the data in that "sockets" set.